rh-openjdk/ssl-tests/README.md

 make ssl-tests
 ```

-makefile variables:
+#### makefile variables:
+- SSLTESTS_IGNORE_PROTOCOLS=... - protocols matching this pattern will be ignored
+- SSLTESTS_IGNORE_CIPHERS=...   - ciphers matching this pattern will be ignored
+- SSLTESTS_SSL_CONFIG_FILTER=?,?,?,? - only specified combination of provider,algorithm,protocol,cipher will be tested
-SSLTESTS_USE_OPENSSL_CLIENT=1 - use openssl client instead of default SSLSocketClient written in java
+- SSLTESTS_USE_OPENSSL_CLIENT=1 - use openssl client instead of default SSLSocketClient written in java for testing

 #### IGNORED combinations:
 Currently, tested combination may show up as IGNORED for following reasons: